SpoonLabs/spoon-gradle-plugin/README.md

 ## Download

 The plugin isn't yet available on Maven Central.
 For now, you must to clone this repository and install it on your maven local repository.

+## License

+The project spoon-gradle-plugin is all rights reserved at INRIA.